rigbetellabs/tortoisebot_mini/README.md

 ### 3.2 Turning on Robot:

-Once the above INFO message is popped up, then you can turn on your Robot upon which you will see that different ROS topics start autonmatically.
+Once the above INFO message is popped up, then you can turn on your Robot upon which you will see that different ROS topics start automatically.

 ### 3.3 Testing out Teleop: